 Lithuania is considering extradition requests filed by Ukraine and Kazakhstan with regard to Syrym Shalabayev.
 On 7 December, 2015, it became known that the basis for the filing of the request by Ukraine for the extradition of Syrym Shalabayev was a decision issued by Volodymyr Guzyr, the former Deputy General Prosecutor, implicated in corruption scandals.
 According to media reports, Guzyr himself opposed the investigation into the bribery case of the ‘diamond prosecutors’, Volodymyr Shapakin and Oleksandr Korniyets.

 Volodymyr Guzyr sent to the Extradition Department a report, according to which all rights of Syrym Shalabayev are being ‘observed’, the criminal case ‘bears no trace of political motive’ and Ukraine ‘has not violated’ international guarantees in this case.
-The head of the International Legal Cooperation Directorate of GPU, Oleksandr Kovalenko informed the Open Dialog Foundation that Ukraine has sent to Poland, a similar request for the extradition of Syrym Shalabayev, but ‘received a denial’.
+The head of the International Legal Cooperation Directorate of GPU, Oleksandr Kovalenko informed the Open Dialogue Foundation that Ukraine has sent to Poland, a similar request for the extradition of Syrym Shalabayev, but ‘received a denial’.

-On 16 November, 2015, human rights organisations: the Centre for Civil Liberties, the Centre for Human Rights Information, the Open Dialog Foundation and the Kazakhstan International Bureau for Human Rights and Rule of Law pointed to the overtly political context of Syrym Shalabayev’s prosecution, conducted in parallel with the case of opposition politician Mukhtar Ablyazov.
+On 16 November, 2015, human rights organisations: the Centre for Civil Liberties, the Centre for Human Rights Information, the Open Dialogue Foundation and the Kazakhstan International Bureau for Human Rights and Rule of Law pointed to the overtly political context of Syrym Shalabayev’s prosecution, conducted in parallel with the case of opposition politician Mukhtar Ablyazov.

 Yegor Sobolev points to information given by the human rights organisations which states that Ukraine cannot guarantee fair justice and proper treatment for Syrym Shalabayev until its judicial and law enforcement systems have been completely reformed: “Such circumstances, in accordance with the norms of international treaties, constitute sufficient grounds for a refusal to extradite the person”.